mit-acl/roman_ros/README.md

 # Running with D455 and Kimera-VIO

 An example is provided running a D455 with Kimera-VIO for odometry.
+This example works with Kimera-Multi Data available [here](https://github.com/MIT-SPARK/Kimera-Multi-Data).

 ```
 export ROBOT=<robot name>
 export CAMERA=<camera name>
 export BAG=<path to bag file>
+export ROMAN_WS=<path to workspace where roman_ros is installed>
+export KIMERA_WS=<path to workspace where Kimera-VIO is installed>
+export ACTIVATE_ROMAN_ENV=<command to activate python environment where roman is installed>
 tmuxp load ./tmux/example.yaml
 ```